State Program Graduates 13 Virginia Companies Ready for Export

 -Two-year program provides resources to support international business-

-RICHMOND - Thirteen companies from across the Commonwealth graduated January 14, 2015 from the Virginia Economic Development Partnership’s (VEDP) Virginia Leaders in Export Trade (VALET) Program, touting impressive results from their newly acquired tools to successfully export products and services overseas.
-The graduating companies were recognized during a noon luncheon at the downtown Omni Hotel.
+RICHMOND - Thirteen companies from across the Commonwealth graduated from the Virginia Economic Development Partnership’s (VEDP) Virginia Leaders in Export Trade (VALET) Program, touting impressive results from their newly acquired tools to successfully export products and services overseas.
+The graduating companies were recognized during a luncheon at the downtown Omni Hotel today.

-Ninety percent of the graduating companies increased their international sales by 22 percent during their two years in the program.
-The VALET program now has 172 graduates.
+These companies increased their international sales by an average of 64 percent during their two years in the program.
+The VALET program now has 260 graduates.

 “The VALET program puts participating companies on the fast track to international business growth by connecting them with the necessary tools for successful export sales,” said Paul Grossman, VEDP Vice President of International Trade.
 “The companies graduating this month have put in a tremendous amount of work and demonstrated their commitment to international expansion by taking advantage of the full range of resources offered by the VALET Program.
 That work has paid off, in the form of increased sales and new international partnerships, and I am confident that they will continue to see a return on their investment in the coming years.”

 The Virginia Economic Development Partnership, a marketing organization, was created by the Virginia General Assembly in 1995 to encourage, stimulate, and support the development and expansion of the economy of the Commonwealth.
 The Partnership is a state authority, which is governed by a 24-member Board of Directors appointed by the Governor and the Virginia General Assembly.
 To accomplish its objectives of promoting economic expansion within the Commonwealth, the Partnership focuses its efforts on business recruitment, expansion and international trade.
-VEDP has offices in Virginia, China, Germany, Japan, India and the United Kingdom.
+VEDP has offices in Virginia, United Kingdom, Germany, India, China and Japan.